port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/datadog/datadog.md

 Port's Datadog integration allows you to import `monitors` (also known as alerts), `services`, `slos`, `sloHistory`, and `serviceMetrics` from your Datadog account into Port, according to your mapping and definition.

-## Capabilities
+## Overview

-- Map monitors, services, slos, slo history, and service metrics in your Datadog workspace environment.
+This integration allows you to:

-- Watch for object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.
+- Map and organize your desired Datadog resources and their metadata in Port (see supported resources below).
-- Create/delete Datadog objects using self-service actions.
+- Watch for Datadog object changes (create/update/delete) in real-time, and automatically apply the changes to your software catalog.

 ### Supported Resources